laic/uoe_speech_processing_course/phon/phon_lab_2/phon-2-acoustics.md

         ![alt text](figs/formant_listing.png)

-        The formants values correspond the spectral envelope peaks if you look at a Spectral Slice at the same time point.
-You can make one to check!
+        The formants values should correspond the spectral envelope peaks when you look at a Spectral Slice at the same time point.
+Check this for yourself!

     * Copy and paste the values to a spreadsheet (e.g. excel, google sheets)
         * We'll want to  make a table with the following columns: